dannguyen/journalism-syllabi/README.md

 <a href="https://jn430.ua.edu/">Homepage</a> /
 <a href="https://jn430.ua.edu/wp-content/uploads/2016/01/JN-430-Spring-2016.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>What exactly is data and how does it fit into journalism?
+        What exactly is data and how does it fit into journalism?
 How can journalists work with data to find, report and visualize stories?
 That’s what we’ll explore in this course.
 (It doesn’t sound fun, but it will be.)
-We will learn to scrape, compile, clean and critique data and then communicate that da...</em></p>
+We will learn to scrape, compile, clean and critique data and then communicate that da
+        </small></p>

         <p>Instructors: Chip Brantley</p>
     </td>
     <td>
-        University of Alabama
+        <small>University of Alabama</small>
     </td>
   </tr>